 For grilling on the go or in small spaces, this stainless-steel tabletop beauty weighs just 22 pounds and works flawlessly with the addition of a 20-pound propane tank.

-Cuisinart designed this with a powerful two-burner system that produces 10,000 BTUs each over the 276 square inches of cooking space.
-There's an electronic ignition and dedicated control knobs for each burner, so you can cook two things at once, a feature pretty rare in tabletop grills.
+Cuisinart designed this with a powerful two-burner system that produces 10,000 BTUs each over 276 square inches of cooking space, ensuring that this grill heats up quickly.
+There's an electronic ignition and dedicated control knobs for each burner so that you can cook two things at once, a feature pretty rare in tabletop grills.
 Reviewers rave about its solid construction, the fast and easy setup (no matches required), and how light and portable the grill is.
-There aren’t too many frills, but it delivers for a small, reliable grill.
+There aren’t too many frills, but it delivers a small, reliable grill.
+The bottom of the grill beneath the gas jets can be hard to keep clean, and it's best to clean it up after each use.

 Dimensions (DxWxH): 19 x 21.5 x 15 inches | Cooking Area: 276 square inches | BTU/hour: 20,000